Chainsawkitten/SquareCellsTAS/README.md

 1. Open up Level 1 and press R. Make sure you run SquareCells in fullscreen mode or else the positions will be off.

 ## Possible timesaves
 Input is limited by framerate.
-Tighter timings could be used if I had a computer that could run the game at a solid 120 fps.
-Right now I wait 2 frames between inputs.
-The timings can be changed in `SquareCellsTAS/Timing.cs`.
+Running the game at 120 fps would allow me to do inputs twice as fast but I don't have a monitor that supports that.

 It is possible to click the Next and Menu buttons as they slide in.
 This is in the works.